glennpoorman/nodejs-samples/12-oauth/README.txt

 Try It
 ------

-Before you can run this app, you need to register with GitHub.
-I had originally intended to provide information such that you could use the sample I registered but opted to have the reader do this for two reasons.
-The first is that it's good practice.
-The second is that it required me to submit the client id and secret which, while harmless in this sample, should never be done.
-So before you run anything, follow the instructions above on registering the sample with GitHub and then fill in the client id and secret in "server/config.js".
+Optionally register this application with GitHub.
+I've already done this and included the client id and secret in "server/config.js".
+If you want to see how it's done though, you can register your own version and replace the information in that file.

 Start the server by running "node" or "npm start" from the command line.